 What powers and responsibilities does the CRU have?

-Renewable energy is also very important to both the electricity and gas sectors and the CRU is also responsible for promoting renewable forms of energy.
+Renewable energy is also very important to both the electricity and gas sectors and the CRU is responsible for promoting renewable forms of energy in Ireland.

 How does the CRU affect me?